 Your AMA has devoted signification resources to creating a campaign focused on preserving Medicaid budgets.
 Below is a sampling of the state advocacy tools that exist related to this campaign.
 Please contact Annalia Michelman, JD, Senior Legislative Attorney, with any questions.

-Moving forward on Medicaid expansion
+Medicaid expansion waivers

 Medicaid delivery and payment reform